ReImaginED

 2.

-Engage the federal government in a convening role with early-term funding to cover travel, accommodations, development, evaluation, etc.
+Engage the federal government in a convening role to bring together representatives of all provincial and territorial governments.

 3.

-Convene the best minds you can persuade to volunteer from the most relevant organizations nationally (and perhaps beyond) to collaborate in developing an enhanced national pilot prototype.
+Convene the best minds from the most relevant organizations nationally to collaborate in developing an enhanced national pilot prototype.

 4.

 Select pilot sites competitively and engage the winners as voluntary co-development partners.
-No cost is incurred by pilot sites but expectations are crystal clear in terms of fidelity and feedback.
+Pilot sites incur no cost, but expectations regarding fidelity and feedback are clear clear.

 5.